Pinafore/nlp-hw/lr_sgd_qb/README.md

 2. (Optional) Store necessary data in the constructor so you can do classification later.

-3. You'll likely need to write some code to get the best/worst features (see below).

 3. Modify the _sg update_ function to perform updates.

 Analysis (5 points):